makerdao/developer-portal/content/resources/documentation/keepers/auction-keepers/auction-keeper-bot-setup-guide.md

 2. [Surplus Auction \(`flap`\)](https://github.com/makerdao/dss/blob/master/src/flap.sol)
 3. [Debt Auction \(`flop`\)](https://github.com/makerdao/dss/blob/master/src/flop.sol)

-Auction Keepers have the unique ability to plug in external _bidding models_, which communicate information to the Keeper on when and how high to bid \(these types of Keepers can be left safely running in the background\).
+Auction Keepers have the unique ability to plug in external _bidding models_, which communicate information to the Keeper on when and how high to bid these types of Keepers can be left safely running in the background.
 Shortly after an Auction Keeper notices or starts a new auction, it will spawn a new instance of a _bidding model_ and act according to its specified instructions.
 Bidding models will be automatically terminated by the Auction Keeper the moment the auction expires.

 **Note:**

-Auction Keepers will automatically call `deal` \(claiming a winning bid / settling a completed auction\) if the Keeper's address won the auction.
+Auction Keepers will automatically call `deal` claiming a winning bid / settling a completed auction if the Keeper's address won the auction.

 ### Auction Keeper Architecture